Hypoglycemia and Outdoor Activities

 - Take a break or stop if you begin to feel the symptoms of hypoglycemia.

-In the event you check your blood sugar or feel the signs of severe hypoglycemia, and are unable to ingest carbs or your blood sugar is not increasing with carbs consider using Glucagon.
-Glucagon is available as an injectable or as a dry nasal spray, called Baqsimi, that can be administered by another person in an emergency situation.
+In the event you check your blood sugar or feel the signs of severe hypoglycemia, and are unable to ingest carbs or your blood sugar is not increasing with carbs consider using glucagon.
+Glucagon is available as a dry nasal spray or as an injectable that can be administered by another person in an emergency situation.
 In an emergency, call 911 if you feel the symptoms of severe hypoglycemia and keep a disaster preparedness plan or kit with you.
-Alert others where your Glucagon is stored, too, and know how to use it in an emergency situation.
+Alert others where your glucagon is stored, too, and know how to use it in an emergency situation.

 What if I’m Traveling?